1958 Dodge: Custom Sierra

 Custom Sierra wagons were the top-of-the-line station wagon offering for Dodge.
 As with Sierras, they were available as either six-passenger or Spectators.

 D-500

 The D-500 engine option was available across all models and all body styles including station wagons and the Regal Lancer.
 The D-500 family of engines includes a four-barrel option, a dual four-barrel (Super D-500), and a Bendix electronic fuel injection system for the Super D-500.
 The Bendix E.F.I. system proved to be troublesome and what few examples were built were recalled to be fitted with the normally aspirated dual four-barrel carburetor system.
 On passenger cars, the D-500 emblem was located on the driver side of the trunk.
 On station wagons, the D-500 emblem was located below the tail gate latch.
 The 1958 D-500 emblem was unique to that year.
 All D-500s came with bumper mounted exhaust ports.

+The California Highway patrol was so impressed with the performance of the new Dodge they ordered 200 vehicles with the D-500 option to be used on patrol duty.
+This was Chrysler's first move into specialized Police cars, and its success paved the way for decades of special police packages.

+Dodge also offered a D-500-1 that was strictly for racing.
+It set several speed records on the sand at Daytona and the salt flats at Bonneville.
+They were also designed for NASCAR and drag racing.
+The D-500-1 package was only available in a Coronet hardtop, convertible or two-door sedan with a manual transmission.